ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

-# How to: Build dynamic kernel module support module (DKMS)
+# How to: Build dynamic kernel module support (DKMS)

 ## Background information